Cornerstone Institute for Civic Thought

 • SPRING 2026: Launch first interdisciplinary and transdisciplinary research and creative arts clusters on civics and civic thought, including creating a CivTech Incubator to foster CLA-STEM partnerships around technology to facilitate civic practices.

-• SPRING 2026: Launching SCLA 210 Introduction to Civic Thought – Students will engage with classic texts that the Founders themselves read, and which have shaped Western political thought past and present.
+• Fall 2026: Launching SCLA 210 Introduction to Civic Thought – Students will engage with classic texts that the Founders themselves read, and which have shaped Western political thought past and present.
 These texts continue to influence the way we think and debate important topics like democracy, individual rights and responsibilities, liberty and law, and the tensions inherent to equality in a pluralistic society.

 • FALL 2026: Civics Collaboratory to prepare students to work with faculty on civics research, preceptors, and civic thought facilitators